alichtman/alichtman.github.io/_posts/2020-04-20-hack-the-box-traverxec.md

 ### Enumeration

-As always, the first step of the boxes is enumeration.
+As always, the first step of the box is enumeration.
 Let's find out what services are running on the box.
 We'll use `nmap` for this.

 ```bash
 $ nmap -vvv -sCV -oN traverxec.nmap 10.10.10.165